 Q3.
 When does the stock market open?
 Does it work on weekends?

 Answer: Every stock exchange has different trading hours.
 The London stock exchange opens at 8:00 a.m., whereas the Australian securities exchange does not open till 10:00 a.m.
 However, the standard working hours are 9:00 a.m. to 4:00 p.m.
 Additionally, all stock markets are closed on weekends.

 Q4.
 Is it suitable for beginners?
 What are some courses on the stock market or investment banking?

 Yes, it is excellent for beginners to learn and trade in the stock market.
-You can learn valuable courses from the NSE India, Colombian Stock Exchange, and many more.
+You can learn valuable courses from the NSE India, the Colombian Stock Exchange, and many more.
 Opting for a whole Investment Banking Bundle will prove more beneficial.

 Q5.
 Should I invest in the stock market?
 Where to invest?

 Investing in the stock market is beneficial as there is a potential for high returns.
 However, the value of your investment could fall dramatically.
 To invest in the stock market, you must make wise decisions.
 Perform research and choose financially sound companies.
 You can use trading platforms like 5paisa, Groww, etc., to invest in the stock market.